Introduction

 But it turns out that not every type of polyester is good at moisture wicking.
 Inexpensive polyester doesn’t have the appropriate technology for true moisture transport.
 It doesn’t absorb perspiration; rather, it may just distribute it over the material surface.

-So although some high-quality mixtures do minimalize sweat buildup, wearing regular polyesters could make things worse.
+So although some high-quality mixtures do minimize sweat buildup, wearing regular polyesters could make things worse.

 Heat Retention: Why You May Feel Hotter

-Wearing polyester during summer or working out can be super sweaty .
-It’s lightweight, but its insulation acts traps in heat which leads you to overheat more quickly than other clothing.
+Wearing polyester during summer or working out can be super sweaty.
+It’s lightweight, but its insulation traps heat, which leads you to overheat more quickly than other clothing.

 Polyester vs. Natural Fabrics: Which One Makes You Sweat More?

-Natural fabrics such as cotton, linen, bamboo and wool possess an added feature of being more breathable.
-Their loose weave as well as their porous fibers allow for adequate air circulation.
-This enables sweat to evaporate on its own which reduces the amount your body needs to produce.
+Natural fabrics such as cotton, linen, bamboo and wool possess the added feature of being more breathable.
+Their loose weave as well as their porous fibres allow for adequate air circulation.
+This enables sweat to evaporate on its own, which reduces the amount your body needs to produce.

 Cotton: Soft but Soaks Easily

-Everyone knows that cotton is soft but it has two major disadvantages: it gets soaked quickly, does not dry fast enough and becomes heavy.
-Though cotton may not make you sweat while wearing it, does not help manage moisture either.
+Everyone knows that cotton is soft, but it has two major disadvantages: it gets soaked quickly and does not dry fast enough and becomes heavy.
+Though cotton may not make you sweat while wearing it, it does not help manage moisture either.

 Linen and Bamboo: Great for Hot Weather

 Linen is one of the most breathable fabrics and works great for summer.
 Bamboo is both breathable and moisture-wicking.
-Additionally, it has some antimicrobial properties which helps with odor.
+Additionally, it has some antimicrobial properties which help with odour.

 Verdict

-With natural fabrics like polyester that traps heat, sweats a lot or lives in warmer climate, these are a much better choice.
+With natural fabrics like polyester that traps heat, sweats a lot or lives in warmer climates, these are a much better choice.

-Sure, polyester can cause body odor.
-As different from cotton or merino wool, it does not absorb sweat .
+Sure, polyester can cause body odour.
+As different from cotton or merino wool, it does not absorb sweat.
 Rather, it permits sweat to pool on top where bacteria flourish.
-These microorganisms then decompose proteins in sweat, causing bad odors.
+These microorganisms then decompose proteins in sweat, causing bad odours.

 Why Polyester Holds Odor Longer

 Polyester takes hold of oily waste because of its synthetic composition.
 Such residues do not always get removed during regular washing.
-These polyester fabrics then tend to emit stale odors that becomes stronger after every use.
+These polyester fabrics then tend to emit stale odours that become stronger after every use.

 Better Options for Odor Control

-Some fabrics such as merino wool resist bacteria and odors naturally.
-Additionally, cotton tends to smell less since it absorbes moisture which stops bacteria from growing.
+Some fabrics, such as merino wool, resist bacteria and odours naturally.
+Additionally, cotton tends to smell less since it absorbs moisture, which stops bacteria from growing.

 As a result, polyester might not be the right choice if you sweat profusely and are concerned about body odor.